jbuckman/jbuckman.github.io/_posts/2023-01-02-rationality-definition-critique.md

 Am I missing something?
 What is going on?

 I naturally have a rational disposition, and am an AI researcher, so my circles often tend to be rationalist-adjacent.
-But I'm not worried about an AGI takeover, and I'm not an effective altruist[^1], and in general would not consider myself a member of the rationalist community.
+But I'm not worried about an imminent AGI takeover, and I'm not an effective altruist[^1], and in general would not consider myself a member of the rationalist community.
 I'm put off by what feels like an enormous blind-spot at its heart.
 Rationalists are willing to consider any idea seriously, except for the idea that they should not take ideas so seriously.